-Carter travelled in his capacity as a private citizen, senior administration officials told CNN earlier.
+Carter will travel in his capacity as a private citizen and no U.S. government official will be on the trip, the sources said.
 They added Carter had contacted the administration of President Barack Obama about the mission.

 One of the senior officials said Carter "will not be carrying any message on behalf of the United States government."

 Various attempts by CNN to reach Carter were unsuccessful on Monday.